cbrwx/Random-Forest-Classifier-for-Medical-Data-Analysis/README.md

 - Provide the path of the CSV file containing new patient data to predict.
 - Click the 'Predict new patient' button to predict the new patient data.

+To use the predict_new_patient function, you need to provide it with the new patient's data as a Pandas DataFrame, the classifiers and scaler objects obtained from running the pipeline, and it will return the predicted illness probabilities.

 # CSV File Format
 The CSV file should contain columns of features and a label column with integer labels (0 or 1).
 There should be no missing values in the data.